 Research background

-Since whether adequate hepatitis C virus (HCV) treatment [interferon-based therapy (IBT) or new direct-acting antivirals (DAAs)] improves long-term renal and patient survivals in chronic kidney disease (CKD) patients with HCV infection has not been disclosed, there is a significant value to explore this critical issue.
+It is unknown whether adequate hepatitis C virus (HCV) treatment [interferon-based therapy (IBT) or new direct-acting antivirals (DAAs)] improves long-term renal and patient survivals in chronic kidney disease (CKD) patients with HCV infection.
+Yet, there is a significant value to explore this critical issue.

 Research motivation

-There is a significant and increasing burden of CKD, end-stage renal disease (ESRD) and HCV infection in Taiwan and worldwide.
+There is a significant and increasing burden of CKD, end-stage renal disease (ESRD), and HCV infection in Taiwan and worldwide.
 Taiwan provides an ideal setting for studying this relationship because it has a high prevalence of these three conditions.
-Due to new DAAs were not available in the Taiwan’s single-payer national health insurance database currently released for research, we performed a retrospective analysis of IBT, serving as a proxy for DAAs, in CKD patients with HCV infection to increase our understanding of their long-term outcomes following HCV infection and HCV treatment.
+Because information on DAAs was not available in Taiwan’s single-payer national health insurance database currently released for research, we performed a retrospective analysis of IBT, in CKD patients with HCV infection to increase our understanding of their long-term outcomes following HCV infection and HCV treatment.

 Research objectives